sainyam/sainyam.github.io/content/openings/_index.md

 ---

 <b>Prospective Applicants:</b>
-If you’re interested in working together, please go over the list of project directions below or my publications page to see what I work on.
+If you’re interested in working together, please go over the list of project directions below or my <a hred="https://sainyamgalhotra.com/publication/">publications</a> page to see what I work on.
 Find a paper that look interesting and read it fully.
 If you’re still interested, please complete the corresponding form below: